How to Become a College Counselor

 If you would like to gain the necessary education to become a college counselor, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the Bureau of Labor Statistics, school and career counselors earned a median salary of $53,380 in 2010.
+According to the Bureau of Labor Statistics, the average salary for college counselors is $56,040.
 Although estimates show that counselors who work in secondary school settings earn more than those employed by colleges, counselors in secondary schools are often school psychologists who have advanced psychology degrees and perform double duty as college counselors.
 An advanced degree can increase salary expectations by $10,000 or more annually.

-Job prospects for college counselors are on track to increase at or slightly above the average for all occupations.
-Counselors with a master’s degree in psychology will have the greatest job opportunities and security.
+Job prospects for college counselors are on track to increase at or above the average for all occupations.
+The Bureau of Labor Statistics predicts job growth of 12% over the next 10 years.
+Counselors with a master’s degree or doctorate in psychology will have the greatest job opportunities and security, particularly if this expertise comes with licensure.
 Additionally, college enrollment has increased considerably over the past decades; the continued upward trend will sustain the demand for college counselors.